daengdaengLee/articles/순서를 유지하는 비동기 동시 처리/Asynchronous Concurrent Processing that Keeping Order.md

             taskWrapper = queue.at(0);
         }

-        // Close the output event stream when all tasks are completed and the input event stream is closed. if (queue.length === 0 && isClosed) {
+        // Close the destination event stream when all tasks are completed and the source event stream is closed. if (queue.length === 0 && isClosed) {
             params.source.off(`data`, handler);
             destination.emit(`close`);